gggaspar/helios-translation/README.md

 ### The Ugly
    Helios' code also contains static files that are not touched by Django's translation machinery.
-This means those files cannot be translated via a django.po file; they need, instead, an individual and manual translation effort.
+This means those files cannot be translated via a django.po file; currently they need an individual and manual translation effort in the sense that translated versions of those static files need to be individually crafted for each language.
+File redirections to each of these different language versions are needed based on JavaScript code that checks the browser language preferences to load the correct file.
+These redirections have already been placed and should hopefully work for any language.
+Ugly, yes, but functional without much modification to the original code.

 ### String tagging and translation with a patch
    In order to ease the translation effort, a translation patch is provided